santoshmn26/Exam-Preparation-For-Hadoop-Spark-developer-CCA175/Sqoop/Readme.md

 **Note: --hive-database is also optional we can directly pass hive-table retail_db.order_items**

+**Note if we --hive-database is not provided and the database name is not provided in --hive-table then the data is loaded into the default database in hive that is 'default'**

 **Note: If the database name is not passed by defalut the data is uploaded to the default database in hive.**

 **Three senarios that can happen during hive import**